ikeycode/ikeycode.github.io/views/about_me.md

 Most recently I've embraced the Rust programming language and continue to find new ways to integrate into existing software projects, such as Serpent OS for our tooling, and lately the Thunderbird codebase for new components and libraries.

+I've specialised the tooling of Serpent OS to enable the quick integration and improvement of the GNU GCC and LLVM Clang toolchains, having built Serpent OS with
+`libc++` and `clang` by default, optionally employing GCC on a case by case basis.
+This allows us to investigate the best optimisation strategy in a simple, declarative fashion.
+As a result, hardware specific optimisations, AVX2/AVX512 builds, 2-stage PGO, BOLT, etc, are all employed and trivially controlled by the recipe.